hamada-emam/algoriza-taskproduct-managment-module/README.md

     php artisan serve --host 0.0.0.0
     ```

+6. Link storage to be public accessible:
+    ```bash
+    php artisan storage:link
+    ```

-7. Open the application in your browser:
+8. Open the application in your browser:
     - `http://localhost:8000`
     - OR, if using a different local IP: `http://your-local-ip:8000`